 Remove from the heat, let cool, and then strain the colored water into a cup.
 Place a hard-boiled egg into the cup and let it sit in the colored liquid until it reaches the desired shade, this may take up to an hour and is best done in the refrigerator when the egg is to be eaten later.

-Learning how to dye Easter eggs naturally takes time, but the beautiful results more than make up for the time you spend waiting.
+Coloring Easter Eggs naturally takes time, but the beautiful results more than make up for the time you spend waiting.

-The following spices may be used for this natural Easter egg dye recipe:
+The following spices may be used to make old fashioned Easter Egg dye:

 Pour 2 cups of water in a small glass bowl having first warmed the water, add and 2 teaspoons white vinegar, then stir in 3 tablespoons of the chosen spice.

 Place a hard-boiled egg into the bowl and let it sit until it reaches the desired shade.

 Pour 1 cup boiling water over 3 tea bags in a small pot and allow to steep for about 15 minutes.
 Pour the liquid into a small bowl, add 2 teaspoons of white vinegar and let cool.